tsuru/tsuru/docs/installing/installing-minikube.rst

 ::

-   $ tsuru app-info -a example-go
+   $ tsuru app info -a example-go